 Or you can add all of them

-Add in your own elements like shapes and graphics and photos, videos.
+Add in your elements like shapes and graphics, photos, and videos.

-You can search with the search feature and you can filter out content.
+You can search with the search feature and filter out content.

 Type in your favorite website